Toolkit ShelfFind

 How to read the result

 The calculator is a decision aid, not a fixed rule.
 Use the output to compare scenarios and document your assumptions.
+Benchmark ranges are broad planning heuristics unless this page names a specific source for the range.

 Common for pantry staples, snacks bought in bulk, and low-cost meal prep items.

-$1 - $3Moderate
+$1 - $3: Moderate.

 A typical range for many prepared foods and higher-cost ingredients.